LibRapid/LibRapidRust/readme.md

 - 🚩 Issues
 - 🙇 Pull Requests
-- 💡 Feature Suggestions (With Issues)
+- 💡 Feature Suggestions (Via Issues)

 Documentation
 -----

 Depending on the current published LibRapid version and how many crates are in queue on docs.rs, you may need to build the docs yourself.
 To do that, simply git-clone this repository and then run `cargo doc`.
-After that, your documentation should be ready in src/target/doc/index.html.
+After that, your documentation should be ready in `src/target/doc/index.html`.

 How does it work?
 -----